inboxstartup/docs/operate/updates.md

 # Updates

-Start a discipline and habit of updating your investors and stackholders early on.
+Start a discipline and habit of updating your investors and stack-holders early on.
 Even if you have no investors, write a monthly update.
 Perhaps, you can send it to potential investors, mentors, and other entrepreneurs who are willing to read them.

 You will learn what best describes your updates and you can build up your own template.
 However, here are few ideas to look into;